Computershare Trust Company of Canada

 What is Personal Information?

-Most commonly, Computershare receives personal information about you when we are instructed to register securities in your name.
-This information can come from you directly but will usually come from a third party authorized by you, such as the issuing company, your broker or another financial intermediary acting on your behalf.
+Computershare may receive personal information about you from you directly but we may also receive information about you from a third party authorized by you, such as the issuing company, your broker, a class action defendant or another intermediary acting on your behalf.
 As another example, we will obtain information about you if you participate in an employee stock ownership plan, dividend reinvestment plan, or retirement savings plan that we administer.
-Depending on the type of plan, we may receive this information from enrollment forms you complete, through transactions we perform for you, from your employer (if it is sponsoring the plan) and through other communications.
-This information could include your name, address, date of birth, social insurance number ("SIN"), securities ownership information and other financial information.
+Depending on the type of plan or service we administer, we may receive this information from enrollment forms you complete, through transactions we perform for you, from your employer (if it is sponsoring the plan) and through other communications.
+This information could include your name, address, date of birth, social insurance number ("SIN"), securities or other asset ownership information and other financial information.

 Our Approach to Privacy